-The NFL, quite strangely, admitted to numerous missed calls in the game and confirmed the pass interference penalty should have stood.
-In unbiased journalistic mode, I’ll add that the league also admitted missing a bunch of penalties that should have been against the Lions.
+The NFL admitted to numerous missed calls in the game and confirmed the pass interference penalty should have stood.
+Writing in objective journalism mode, I’ll add that the league also admitted missing a bunch of penalties that should have been against the Lions.

-The NFL rarely states things like this publicly, so it’s interesting to me that the league officially notated a myriad of officiating blunders.
-Below are a few other playoff plays that fans of certain teams would declare “blunders.”
-Since we started with last week’s wildcard game, we’ll even go round-by-round for ambiance.
+The NFL rarely acknowledges mistakes publicly, so it’s interesting to me that the league officially notated a myriad of officiating blunders.
+Below are a few other playoff plays that countless fans have declared “blunders.”

 1965 NFL WESTERN DIVISION PLAYOFF

-Colt Tony Lorick describes his team’s frustration in The Game before the Money: “It seemed like it went high and over to the outside.
+Colt Tony Lorick describes his team’s frustration in the book The Game before the Money: “It seemed like it went high and over to the outside.
 We were clapping because it was no good.”

 Packer Carroll Dale pointed out that we’ve all seen kicks that we thought looked good or no good, but the refs call it correctly from a different perspective.
 Bratkowski trumps everyone with his semi-famous comment: “I got a ring on my finger that says that kick was good.”

-Whether the refs made the correct call or not, the game led to the NFL raising the height of the uprights by 10 feet for 1966.
+Whether official Jim Tunney made the correct call or not, the game led to the NFL raising the height of the uprights by 10 feet for 1966.
 Colts head coach Don Shula called it the “Baltimore Extension.”

 1998 NFC DIVISIONAL PLAYOFFS